tastyware/tastytrade/docs/installation.rst

 ::

-   $ source .venv/bin/activate
-   $ cd docs
-   $ uv pip install -r requirements.txt
-   $ make html
+   $ make docs

 Windows
 -------

-If you want to install from source on Windows, you'll need to either use Cygwin/WSL, or run the commands from the Makefile manually.
+If you want to install from source on Windows, you can't use the Makefile, so just run the commands individually.
+For example:
-Here's an example for PowerShell:

 ::